Joseph Matino

 resize2fs /dev/sda1 20G

-Use fdisk or parted to delete the current partition and recreate it with the reduced size.
+Use fdisk to delete and recreate the partition with smaller size:

 fdisk /dev/sda